nxrighthere/ValveSockets-CSharp/README.md

 This repository provides a managed C# wrapper for [GameNetworkingSockets](https://github.com/ValveSoftware/GameNetworkingSockets) library which is created and maintained by [Valve Software](https://www.valvesoftware.com).
 You will need to [build](https://github.com/ValveSoftware/GameNetworkingSockets#building) the native library with all required dependencies before you get started.

-The wrapper is updated in accordance with the [releases](https://github.com/ValveSoftware/GameNetworkingSockets/releases) of the native library.
+The wrapper is updating in accordance with the [releases](https://github.com/ValveSoftware/GameNetworkingSockets/releases) of the native library.

 Building
 --------